mesonbuild/meson/docs/markdown/Gnome-module.md

 ### gnome.gtkdoc()

-Compiles and installs gtkdoc documentation.
-Takes one positional arguments; The name of the module.
+Compiles and installs gtkdoc documentation into `prefix/share/gtk-doc/html`.
+Takes one positional argument: The name of the module.

 * `main_xml`: specifies the main XML file
 * `main_sgml`: equal to `main_xml`
 * `src_dir`: include_directories to include
 * `dependencies`: a list of dependencies
 * `install`: if true, installs the generated docs
-* `install_dir`: the directory to install the generated docs
+* `install_dir`: the directory to install the generated docs relative to the gtk-doc html dir or an absolute path (default: module name)
 * `scan_args`: a list of arguments to pass to `gtkdoc-scan`
 * `scanobjs_args`: a list of arguments to pass to `gtkdoc-scangobj`
 * `gobject_typesfile`: a list of type files